 Now that you know what to do if your canine companion ingested a steak bone, you may still have some questions that we haven’t answered yet.
 Below are some commonly asked questions when it comes to steak bone ingestion in canines.
 If you feel that we’ve missed something, drop us a line in the comments!

-Some dogs can eat bones without an issue, however as we’ve seen in this article, there can be serious negative consequences from eating steak bones.
+Some dogs can eat bones without an issue.
+However, as we’ve seen in this article, eating steak bones can have serious negative consequences.
 If your dog shows any of the signs above, they will likely need to see a veterinarian promptly.
 Do not waste time during these initial stages.
 If your dog is choking or has a bone stuck in their mouth or throat, your vet may want to sedate or anesthetize them to remove the offending bone while checking for damage.

 They will remove the bone and assess how much internal damage there is.
 If the bone is lodged in the stomach, they may be able to use an endoscope.
 If the piece of bone has burst out of the intestines, your vet will have to flush out your dog’s abdomen to remove all the digestive contents that will have spilled out.
 They then may have to remove or fix any damaged parts of their intestines while removing the bone.